 All tyre warmers must be connected to their generators using the original power leads, which must not be longer than 3 metres.

-- Extension cords and power boards are not to be used at all. - Y-type splitter cables of a maximum length of 1 metre and which are tested and tagged will be allowed. - Crew members must start removing tyre warmers and equipment prior to the three minute siren.
-Team members working on the motorcycle after the 3 minutes siren is not permitted.
-(Penalties may apply)
+- Extension cords and power boards are not to be used at all. - Y-type splitter cables of a maximum length of 1 metre and which are tested and tagged will be allowed.

 3. Equipment Removal